miniman13/videngwiki/definitions/general.md

 ## ME
 Mix/Effect.
 Refers to the scope of processing within a video switcher focused on a singular program output and one or more preview/preset outputs, clean feeds, etc. Some manufacturers such as Ross Video have MiniME's which are not as powerful as full ME's.
 Most consumer-grade video switchers, such as the ATEM Mini or Roland V-4EX, have a single ME.
 Many software-defined video switchers have additional ME's either included or available for license.

+An M/E comprises of a program bus, preview/preset bus, select bus, transition block, and typically, keyers.
 An AUX output is not typically considered an ME since it is frequently limited to hard cuts and does not "mix" video sources.

 ## Melt
 *needs more details*